 Sharding Design

 Sharding lets LoomCache run multiple independent Raft groups in one cluster.
 It is opt-in; the default deployment keeps the simpler single-group, full-replication model.
+This page covers routing, rebalance, migration, and cross-group operations.

 Components